aksiooma/trailbuddy-app/README.md

-# Trailbuddy - a fictional MTB-Bike Rental Booking and Trailmaps Application
+# Trailbuddy - a fictional MTB-Bike Rental and Trail Maps

-Trailbuddy, a fictional MTB-Bike Rental Booking and TrailmapsApplication, is a sophisticated front-end project that facilitates bike rental reservations.
-It integrates a sleek user interface with real-time database interactions, ensuring a seamless and responsive booking experience.
+Trailbuddy is a fictional MTB-Bike rental and trail map application, offering an engaging and intuitive user experience for rentals and trail exploration.
+It is a sophisticated front-end project with real-time database interactions, ensuring a seamless and responsive booking experience.

-## Technologies
+## Key Technologies

-   - Next.js: A React framework for building user interfaces with server-side rendering and static site generation.
+   - **Next.js:** A React framework for building user interfaces with server-side rendering and static site generation.
-   - TailwindCSS: A utility-first CSS framework for rapidly building custom designs.
+   - **TailwindCSS:** A utility-first CSS framework for rapidly building custom designs.
-   - TypeScript: A strongly typed programming language that builds on JavaScript.
+   - **TypeScript:** A strongly typed programming language that builds on JavaScript.
-   - Firebase: A comprehensive app development platform that provides backend services like real-time databases, authentication, and cloud functions.
+   - **Firebase:** A comprehensive app development platform providing backend services like real-time databases, authentication, and cloud storage.
-   - Vercel: A cloud platform for static sites and Serverless Functions that fits perfectly with your workflow.
+   - **Vercel:** A cloud platform for static sites and Serverless Functions.
-   - CI/CD Pipeline: Automated Continuous Integration and Continuous Deployment to streamline development and deployment processes.
+   - **CI/CD Pipeline:** Automated Continuous Integration and Continuous Deployment.
-   - Jest: A JavaScript Testing Framework with a focus on simplicity.
+   - **Jest:** A JavaScript Testing Framework with a focus on simplicity.

-## Features
+   - **Mapbox API:** Used for rendering interactive map, displaying bike trails, and enhancing user navigation.

-   - Bike Selection: Choose from a variety of bikes.
+## Core Features

-   - Size Selection: Select the desired size for the chosen bike (Small, Medium, Large).
+   - **Bike Selection:** Choose from a variety of bikes.
-   - User Authentication: Secure login using Google, email/password via Firebase Authentication - or anonymous login.
+   - **Size Selection:** Select the desired bike size.
-   - Real-time Availability Check: Live updates of bike availability using Firestore.
-Local storage for session handling.
+   - **User Authentication:**  Secure login with Google, email/password, or anonymous access.
-   - Basket Functionality: Review and manage bike reservations before finalizing.
+   - **Real-time Updates:** Live updates on bike availability.
-   - Responsive Design: Fully responsive layout for an optimal viewing experience across different devices.
+   - **Basket Functionality:**  Manage bike reservations before finalizing.
-   - Automated Testing: Unit tests with Jest to ensure application reliability and stability.
+   - **Responsive Design:** Optimal viewing across devices.
-   - Scheduled Cloud Function: Automatically removes 'pending' reservations after a set period to maintain database integrity.
+   - **Automated Testing:** Ensuring reliability with Jest.

-## Getting Started
+   - **Cloud Functionality:** Auto-removal of pending reservations.
+(Currently not implemented due to plan limitations, may be added for future testing)

-To get a local copy up and running follow these simple steps:
+## Quick Start

 1. Clone the repository
 ```bash